bamakant/bamakant.github.io/readme.md

-A website to display my work, interests and my web development skills
+A website to display my skills, interestes and projects that i have done yet and doimg.